alwaysdata/documentation/e-mails/delivery.en.md

 - `+1`: New customer: the profile was created less than 30 days ago,
 - `+X`: Too many bounces (in percentile): the number of e-mails sent back with an error.
 This is updated every three hours.
 If the number exceeds *10%*, the system will add `+1` point and if it exceeds *30%*, `+2` points.

 In order not to be dependent on abuse from other clients using the same mail server you can rent a dedicated IP in the **Advanced > IP Addresses** tab of the account.
-You can finally configure for which notes given by the antispam, the e-mails will be sent by this IP.
+You will be asked to specify emails sent by this IP according to the rating they will have received by the antispam.

 ---